opulencephp/Opulence/application/rdev/views/README.md

 ```

 ## Template Factory
 Having to always pass in the full path to load a template from a file can get annoying.
 It can also make it more difficult to switch your template directory should you ever decide to do so.
-This is where a `TemplateFactory` comes in handy.
+This is where a `Factory` comes in handy.
 Simply pass in a `FileSystem` and the directory that your template are stored in, and you'll never have to repeat yourself:

  ```php
  use RDev\Files;